-Climate Commitment Act - Electrification Scenarios
+5. Climate Commitment Act - Electrification Scenarios in the CPA

-We studied various_electrification scenarios to reduce emissions as mandated by the CCA.
+We studied various electrification scenarios to reduce emissions as mandated by the CCA.
 These combine gas conservation measures using hybrid heat pumps and direct conversion from gas to electric.
 We developed three scenarios in the CPA for input to this plan's analysis:

-- Full electrification policy

-- Hybrid Heat Pump (HHP) market
+- Hybrid Heat Pump (HHP) Market

-- Hybrid Heat Pump (HHP) policy
+- Hybrid Heat Pump (HHP) Policy

+- Full Electrification Policy

-HHP Market: In this scenario, the CPA developed a supply curve using dual-fuel or hybrid heat pumps for space heating that uses gas for cold weather heating below 35°F when electric strip heating normally supports heating in a heat pump.
+HHP Market: In this scenario, the CPA developed a supply curve using dual-fuel or hybrid heat pumps for space heating that uses gas for cold weather heating below 35 F when electric strip heating normally supports heating in a heat pump.
 This approach avoids the peak day spike on the electric grid from the electric strip heating element in a fully electric heat pump.
 Electric peak would require additional infrastructure investment on the electric grid to accommodate this peak load.
 Instead, the peak in an HHP is on the gas side, which the current infrastructure can accommodate.

-We added the HHP market supply curve in the gas model with all the measured costs, and the gas model screened it for cost-effectiveness.
-The cost-effective level from the gas model then informs the electric load builds we incorporate in the electric portfolio analysis and the adjustments we need to the electric and gas energy efficiency supply curves.
+The HHP Market supply curve was input into the gas model with all the measured costs, and the gas model screened it for cost-effectiveness.
+The cost-effective level from the gas model would then inform the electric load builds to be incorporated into the electric portfolio analysis and the adjustments needed to both the electric and gas energy efficiency supply curves.
 Figure E.6 shows the process flow for developing the appropriate, cost-effective energy efficiency and the load impacts on the gas and electric systems.